banner

 email

-[NAS Series First Wave] Assemble the machine and install the system.
+[First in the NAS series] Assemble the machine and install the system

-I previously had a ready-made NAS (JiKong Z4), although there were no issues with its usage, I gradually realized...
+I previously had a pre-built NAS (JiKong Z4), although I had no issues using it, I gradually realized...

 1. I never used the built-in features (such as JiYingShi, JiXiangCe...)